-This short tour kicked off at Volcano, The Iceland Building, in Swansea on 4 March 2020, presented with NAWR.
-The next performance is in Dublin (with Kirkos) on 6 September as part of Biosphere; and the tour will close on 14 August 2021 in partnership with Centrala, an independent art space in Birmingham, the Royal Birmingham Conservatoire, and Post-Paradise.
+This short tour kicked off at Volcano, The Iceland Building, in Swansea on 4 March 2020, presented with NAWR, then played out on the beach outside Dublin (with Kirkos) on 6 September as part of Biosphere.
+The tour will close on 14 August 2021 in partnership with Centrala, an independent art space in Birmingham, the Royal Birmingham Conservatoire, and Post-Paradise.
 This closing performance will be live-streamed on Centrala’s YouTube Channel from 12-6pm, an epic “extra time” or durational show with interventions by special guests Anna Palmer and Francesca Fargion.